bhuvi3/movie_recommendation_system/README.md

-# movie_recommendation_system
+# CSE 547 Project: Movie Recommendation System
-CSE 547 project: A movie recommendation system for the Netflix Prize challenge.
+A movie recommendation system for the Netflix Prize challenge.